Tint Guide

 Limo tint

-Lower VLT percentage = darker tint.
-The highlighted bars show Virginia's legal limits.
+Lower VLT = darker tint.
+The blue bars show Virginia's legal limits.
+Anything darker requires a medical exemption.

 Want to Go Darker?
 Get a Medical Exemption